Larouex/IoTCNanoBLESense33/README.md

 ### GESTURE
 The Gesture sensor is a APDS9960, it senses gesture, color, ambience illumination and proximity .
 This chip, made by Broadcom is supported by library ArduinoAPDS9960.

-## Video - Overview of the Nano 33 BLW Code
+## Video - Overview of the Nano 33 BLE Code
 [![](http://img.youtube.com/vi/jphIzdP3grc/0.jpg)](http://www.youtube.com/watch?v=jphIzdP3grc "Overview Nano 33 BLE Code")